 Interestingly, the essay prompt was to write on “fitness and weight loss tips”.
 I suggest the prompt be change to “fitness and weight management/loss tips” or even self-acceptance tips.
 I don’t think it is possible to take care of yourself when you don’t love yourself.
 Love is the motivation.

-“A big reason why my recovery was possible was because I have always accepted myself”.
+“A big reason why my recovery was possible was that I have always accepted myself”.

-A colossal reason why recovery isn’t always easier for others is because they haven’t accepted themselves.
+A colossal reason why recovery isn’t always easier for others is that they haven’t accepted themselves.
 There are far too many young girls suffering from eating disorders.

 My wish for every young girl is to look in the mirror until they find their beauty.
 The beauty in our bodies is like an art piece.
 We go to a museum and may not find a painting awe-inspiring but then we look.
 When we look long enough we begin to find beauty in the details.